1. The structure

 crystallinity of a material.

-film on the left box shows the process of crystal growth
+The movie below shows the process of crystal

 of lysozyme (a very stable enzyme) from an aqueous medium.
 The